larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 ![battle editor set first wait](/images/battle_editor_first_wait.png)

 The "level" field lets you set how tough the enemies in this wave are.
-Let's make this a bit of a challenge… I'm setting my enemies at level 15!
+Let's make this a bit of a challengeâ€¦ I'm setting my enemies at level 15!

 ![battle editor set level](/images/battle_editor_wave_level.png)